Call us for free consultation (435) 673-9990

 • What your injuries are;

-• That the injuries we are claiming are in fact a result of the car crash (causation); and
+• That the injuries we are claiming are in fact a result of the crash (causation); and

 • An amount of money that will fairly compensate you for your damages.